Please re-read my initial comments about boot size and lace tightness, as that will fix 98-99% of all people who have trouble skating.

 For the most part, boot makers make insoles out of incompressible materials like leather or felt, so I have suggested the same.
 But some boot makers now make insoles with squishier insoles, and boot makers sometimes use somewhat squishier materials to reduce inflammation (and its side effects, such as the growth of bone spurs and fragments in the middle of joints) on skaters who jump.
 If you prefer squishy insoles, buy cheap (e.g., $1-$2) foam insoles from the local drugstore, and trim them to match the size of the current boot insoles.
 Expensive insoles offer no advantage.
 However, I have found that for me the soft squishy insoles do not keep my feet particularly comfortable, especially with heavy use.

-As mentioned here, I have personally switched to using closed cell phone from camping mats, like this.
+As mentioned here, I have personally switched to using closed cell foam from camping mats, like this.
 It is warmer (which I like) and lasts a moderately long time.
 But I have to cut it to 3 dimensional shape with a sharp scissors.
 That took some practice to learn; using tape is faster to learn.
 Every few months of skating I have to replace it, because it mats down.
-Some people use other foams, like heavy closed cell urethane foam (covered with moleskin to be skin safe), which mat down more slowly, but I haven't tried that myself.
+Some people use other foams, like heavy closed cell urethane foam (covered with moleskin to be skin safe), which mat down more slowly (so they last longer), but I haven't tried that myself.

 Some people skate without socks (though that breaks down the leather a little faster), to gain better control, or to make more space.
 The skin is much more sensitive and likely to develop problems if you do not wear socks, and the boots will stink.
 (Foot deodorizers may help.)
 But thick socks are a bad idea, because they are too squishy, and they generally let your foot slide or roll around, leading to a loss of control, or to blisters.
 If you wear socks, keep them thin and incompressible.